ryandhasgit/Comedy/Headlines.md

 i'm adonis and i've really let myself go #candidate

-i'm atlantis and sorry for that tsunami when i sneezed on my lunch break when i fell
+i'm atlas and sorry for that tsunami when i sneezed on my lunch break when i fell
-(myth of sissyphus )
+(myth of Sisyphus )
+i'm atlas and sometimes it feels like this planet is pushing me up a hill i'm atlas and i'm tried of pushing this world up a cliff